jwoyak/plures/README.md

 This is why I created Profilium.

 *Note: This app has only been tested in Ubuntu 22.10 with Google Chrome (Stable) 109.0.5414.74 (Official Build).
-It may work just fine in Chromium and/or other versions of Chrome, but YMMV.
+It may work just fine in Chromium and/or other versions of Chrome, but YMMV.*

-### To Do###
+### To Do:
-[] Add support for setting Chrome App settings
+[ ] Add support for setting Chrome App settings
-[] Build automated testing (and test for more browsers/platforms)
+[ ] Build automated testing (and test for more browsers/platforms)